Responsible: Ing. Marie Kovandová

 Vice-Dean for Education

-She is fond of children and animals of all sorts, mainly horses and dogs.
-She has a lot of hobbies.
-They includes, among other things, books, from their production to reading, and creative artwork of any type.
-She goes in for ceramics, drawing, photography, cooking and sewing.
+She loves children and animals of all kinds, especially horses and dogs.
+She has a wide range of hobbies.
+These include, among other things, books—from their production to reading them—and creative pursuits such as drawing, pottery, photography, sewing, cooking, and baking.
+She regularly goes jogging.
 Her weaknesses are sweets and black coffee.

 Vice-Dean for International Relations